 A diet rich in fatty and fried foods promotes overweight or obesity, contributes to increased levels of body fat, cholesterol, triglycerides and blood pressure, and is associated with an increased risk of different types of cancer.

 Despite its consequences, fried food is a key part of most diets.
 However, its impact can be reduced by frying food properly.

 To do this, it is important to choose options with high smoke points for frying, such as sesame, canola or olive oil, control their temperature, prepare good batters, place and remove the food at the correct time and drain it.

-If you decide to reuse the oil, make sure it is free of dirt and store it in an airtight container and in a dark place or the refrigerator.
+If you decide to reuse the oil, make sure it is free of dirt and store it in an airtight container and in a dark place or the fridge.

 Sources consulted: Comprehensive Natural Medicines Database, US National Library of Medicine, US Department of Agriculture, National Institute for Complementary and Alternative Medicine.